ems24/codelou-2019/README.md

   document.querySelector('.nav-wrapper').classList.toggle('change');
 });

-.hamburger-menu and .nav-wrapper is what document.querySelector is looking for, and when they're called on it creates a animation that changes the menu known as the hamburger menu.
+.hamburger-menu and .nav-wrapper is what document.querySelector is looking for, and when they're called on it creates a animation that changes the menu in the second line to add interactivity to the page.
+The menu is known as the hamburger-menu.